ClusterHQ/build.clusterhq.com/README.rst

 Log in to 54.191.9.106 with the credentials from the ``auth`` section of the config file.

 The staging setup is missing the ability to trigger builds in response to pushes happening.

+The staging master will start Linux slaves on AWS EC2 automatically.
+To start a Mac OS X slave, see below.

 Wheelhouse
 ----------